Mehran1022mm/Event-Core/README.md

 ## ✨ Event-Core
 A Minecraft Core Plugin That Helps You Create And Announce Minecraft Events.
 With Bungeecord Servers Support.
-Built For SpigotMC-1.19.4
+Built For SpigotMC 1.14-1.19.4
-**Only JAVA 11 Or Above**

 ## ⚙ How to install
 Simply go to [The Spigot Page](https://www.spigotmc.org/resources/110088) and download the plugin for your server or compile the plugin by yourself.